rodchenk/machine-learning/README.md

 ### Fashion

-The model was trained with fashion_mnist dataset:
+The model was trained with fashion_mnist dataset.
+You can predict own images:

 ```python
 from mnist_fashion import FASHION_FEATURES